Leafpool731/Exam3-Study-Guide/exam3-sg.md

-# 🚀 CS 246 Final Exam Study Guide (Simplified)
+# CS 246 Final Exam Study Guide

-This file explains key topics in very simple language.
-Each section says what the tool is, when to use it, and gives a tiny example.

-## 1. Writing a Small Server with Express
+## 1. Express.js and Backend API Development

-Express makes a simple web server in Node.js.
-The server gets requests (`req`) and sends responses (`res`).
+Express is a minimal web framework built on top of Node.js.
+It is designed to handle HTTP requests and send HTTP responses through route handlers.

-Quick facts:
+**Key Mechanisms:**
-- `req.query` holds query data from the URL (`/planets?name=Mars`).
+- Request data from the URL is accessed via `req.query` (e.g., `/api/planets?name=Mars`).
-- `app.use(express.static('public'))` serves files like HTML and images from the `public` folder.
+- Static files are served using `app.use(express.static('public'))`.
-- Use `res.json(data)` to send JSON back to the client.
+- Use `res.json(data)` to send JSON-encoded responses with proper Content-Type headers.
-- `console.log()` shows messages only in the server terminal, not in the browser.
+- `console.log()` output appears only in the server terminal, never in the client browser.

-When to use Express:
+**Use Cases:**
+- Building REST APIs.
-- Small APIs and simple web apps.
+- Prototyping and learning.
+- Lightweight microservices.

+**When Not to Use:**
-- Prototypes or learning projects.
+- High-performance or specialized applications.
-- Small microservices that do one job.

-When not to use:
-- For very high-speed services or very large, tangled apps.

 Example server (listens on port 3000):